-The wedding newsletter is one to watch this wedding season if you are a budget conscious bride and groom to be longing for a Pinterest inspired wedding.
+The wedding newsletter planner is one to watch this season if you’re a budget conscious bride and groom longing for a Pinterest inspired wedding.
 Although this might be true, what should your big day information pack contain?

 And how do you get loved ones excited?
 Well, you need to begin at the beginning by sending it directly into to your invitees’ inbox.
 This keeps all your guests in the loop about your special celebrations.